 I’ve been working with AOPs for about a decade now.
 My approach is to ozonate water, and then treat it with UV light, which in turn transforms the ozone into hydroxyl radicals.
 This has a dual benefit.
 First, by treating the ozonated water with UV light, the ozone is destroyed and does not enter the pool, which prevents injury and damage that can result from high levels of dissolved ozone, and which can remain in solution for 18 minutes.
 Secondly, by forming hydroxyl radicals, the water is cleansed of nearly all the organic compounds present, which reduces demand on the low levels of chlorine we use.
 It also eliminates any disinfection by-products and obliterates any nutrient source for pathogens and algae.

 As I’ve mentioned in other discussions, I’ve done a great deal of personal experimentation with these processes in my own spa, which I use for my daily soaking and hydrotherapy ritual.
 Through these ongoing observations, I’ve learned that this combination of ozone and UV and the resulting AOPs provide a level of water quality that is nothing short of phenomenal.
-It has a silky quality and level of pristine cleanliness I’ve never experienced any other way.
+It has a silky quality and level of impeccable cleanliness I’ve never experienced any other way.

 In fact, I’ll go so far to say that the sensation associated with soaking in this water is the kind of experience that can only be described in highly subjective, almost spiritual terms.
 It is water that in my experience becomes remarkably rejuvenating and healing; one that reaches the highest possible level of hydrotherapy.